Poarch Band of Creek Indians: History

-After World War II, Calvin McGhee, a descendant of Band founder Lynn McGhee, began organizing the Creeks of southern Alabama and northern Florida to pursue land claims and other rights denied to them as indigenous Americans.
+After World War II, Calvin McGhee, a descendant of Band founder Lynn McGhee, began organizing the Creeks of southern Alabama and northern Florida to pursue land claims and other rights denied to them as Indigenous people.
 Under McGhee, the group filed a lawsuit for equal education and won their case, several years before the landmark Brown v.
 Board of Education Supreme Court decision in 1954.
 Also in the late 1940s, McGhee spearheaded an effort to file a lands claim case with the Indian Claims Commission.
 He formed a group that became the Creek Nation East of the Mississippi that pursued a case for compensation for lands lost by the Creeks in the nineteenth century.
-The group received a favorable judgment; members received modest sums beginning in 1972 as reparations.
+The group received a favorable judgment; members received sums beginning in 1972 as reparations.

 Through the lands claims litigation, Bufford Rollins and Eddie Tullis emerged as leaders of the Poarch Creek community.
-Along with Calvin McGhee, they took part in major events of the Indian renaissance of the Southeast in the 1960s and early 1970s.
-Calvin McGhee attended the landmark Chicago Indian Conference of 1961, an event that galvanized unrecognized tribes to pursue their rights as indigenous peoples.
+Along with Calvin McGhee, they took part in major events that were happening due to increasing visibility of Indigenous people, nations, and literary and cultural aesthetics in the 1960s and early 1970s throughout the U.S. Calvin McGhee attended the landmark Chicago Indian Conference of 1961, an event that galvanized movements toward Indigenous rights and sovereignty.
 McGhee was among the delegation that presented the Conference's "Declaration of Indian Purpose" to President John F. Kennedy at the White House in 1961.
 The Conference, along with other pan-Indian activism, prompted Kennedy's successor, Lyndon Johnson, to establish Indian programs outside the Bureau of Indian Affairs as part of his War on Poverty after 1963.
 Poarch Creeks secured federal grants during this era.
 They established federal job training, Headstart, and Department of Education Title IV Indian Education programs for area Creeks.

 To fundraise for tribal organizing, the Poarch community advanced several community events, such as the intertribal Thanksgiving Powwow.
-Despite Muskogee people not dancing powwow historically, Poarch members took advantage of the limited knowledge of Native American history in the United States to gain more funds and visibility for their Nation.
+Despite Mvskoke people not dancing powwow historically, Poarch members took advantage of the limited knowledge of Native American history in the United States to gain more funds and visibility for their Nation.
 The group also worked to formalize its government structures.
-Growing out of the Indian Claims Commission petitioner, the Creeks East of the Mississippi, in the first years of the 1970s McGhee, Tullis, and Rollins established the modern Poarch Band of Creek Indians government centered near Poarch, Alabama.
-After the death of Calvin McGhee in the early 1970s, Eddie Tullis was elected as McGhee's hand-picked successor.
+Emerging from the Indian Claims Commission's petition by the Creek Nation East of the Mississippi in the early 1970s, McGhee, Tullis, and Rollins founded the modern government of the Poarch Band of Creek Indians, centered near Poarch, Alabama.
+After the death of Calvin McGhee in the early 1970s, Eddie Tullis was elected as McGhee's successor.
 The Band joined the National Congress of American Indians and was active in pan-tribal eastern Indian organizations at the time.
 With a federal Administration for Native Americans grant, the Band secured funding to research and to write a petition for federal tribal recognition during the 1970s.